RoseauTechnologies/Roseau_Load_Flow/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: A proposal for a new feature
 title: 'ENH: '
 labels: enhancement
 assignees: benoit9126

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the feature you want.
+What problem does it solve?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of your proposal.
+What problem does it solve?

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Other information that might be important in the context of the feature request.